reymon359/book-sentences/README.md

 ## Description

-This is a collection of my favorite sentences from the books I read.
+This project is a collection of my favorite sentences from the books I read.
 These are not to be taken as summaries from the books, just some random sentences from here and there.

 It all started some years ago with a Google Keep note and when I reached the characters limit I moved to a Google Doc.
 Then, while reading the Pragmatic Programmer I wanted to share them with other people and created this project.